markoco14/next-laravel-ts-starter/README.md

 ## Getting Started

 You need to set up the laravel backend.
+Here https://laravel.com/docs/9.x/starter-kits#breeze-and-next for more details.

 ```bash
 # Create the Laravel application...